Magnification

 Magnification is the process of enlarging the apparent size, not physical size, of something.
-This enlargement is quantified by a calculated number also called "magnification".
-When this number is less than one, it refers to a reduction in size, sometimes called magnification or de-magnification.
+This enlargement is quantified by a size ratio called optical magnification.
+When this number is less than one, it refers to a reduction in size, sometimes called de-magnification.

 Typically, magnification is related to scaling up visuals or images to be able to see more detail, increasing resolution, using microscope, printing techniques, or digital processing.
 In all cases, the magnification of the image does not change the perspective of the image.

 Examples of magnification

 Some optical instruments provide visual aid by magnifying small or distant subjects.